 - Harvard Business School (MBA) & Georgetown’s leadership coaching program.
 (PCC certification, ICF)

 - Lives with her husband Theodore Ryan in Chapel Hill, North Carolina.
 When her two adult sons visit, she enjoys comedies and cooking for them.

 - Linkedin profile, click here.

 Allegra has taught & consulted in 17 countries and on five continents with her firm Gold Gable Advisors.
-She also serves as a consultant with Choose High Performance, a division of the Choose Love Movement she co-founded.

 Here is a partial client that worked with Allegra for renewal, innovation, education & leadership coaching: